arx-tools/node-pkware/README.md

 `stream.toBuffer(callback: function): writable._write` - data can be piped to the returned function from a stream and it will concatenate all chunks into a single buffer.
 Takes a callback function, which will receive the concatenated buffer as a parameter

-`constants.COMPRESSION_BINARY` and `constants.COMPRESSION_ASCII` - compression types for implode
+`constants.Compression.Binary` and `constants.Compression.Ascii` - compression types for implode

-`constants.DICTIONARY_SIZE_SMALL`, `constants.DICTIONARY_SIZE_MEDIUM` and `constants.DICTIONARY_SIZE_LARGE` - dictionary sizes for implode, determines how well the file get compressed.
+`constants.DictionarySize.Small`, `constants.DictionarySize.Medium` and `constants.DictionarySize.Large` - dictionary sizes for implode, determines how well the file get compressed.
 Small dictionary size means less memory to lookback in data for repetitions, meaning it will be less effective, the file stays larger, less compressed.
 On the other hand, large compression allows more lookback allowing more effective compression, thus generating smaller, more compressed files.
+The original C library used less memory when the dictionary size was smaller, plus there might be files out there which only support smaller dictionary sizes

 `errors.InvalidDictionarySizeError` - thrown by implode when invalid dictionary size was specified or by explode when it encounters invalid data in the header section (the first 2 bytes of a compressed files)